1. Output information

 Concepts and definitions describe the legislation governing these statistics, and a description of the classifications used in the data.

 All the statistics produced by the ONS are official statistics.
-Official statistics can either be experimental or national statistics, the difference being national statistics are fully compliant with the Code of Practice.
-MFP is an Experimental Statistic, which means that the estimates are still being developed to achieve complete compliance with the Code.
+Official statistics can either be official statistics in development or accredited official statistics, accredited official statistics are fully compliant with the Code of Practice for Statistics.
+MFP estimates are official statistics in development, which means that they are still being developed to comply with the Code of Practice for Statistics.

-The industry classification used to compile MFP estimates is the Standard Industrial Classification 2007: SIC 2007 and the asset breakdown is consistent with the System of National Accounts 2008: SNA 2008 and European System of Accounts 2010 (ESA 2010).
-Our methodology for measuring MFP draws from the methodology set out in the OECD measuring productivity manual.
+The industry classification used to compile MFP estimates is the Standard Industrial Classification 2007: SIC 2007.
+The asset breakdown is consistent with the System of National Accounts 2008 (SNA 2008) and the European System of Accounts 2010 (ESA 2010).
+Our methodology for measuring MFP draws from the methodology set out by the Organisation for Economic Co-operation and Development (OECD) Statistics and Data Directorate.

 Accessibility and clarity